ralna/GALAHAD/doc/Julia/rst-dir/cqp_functions.rst

         *
                 - x_stat

-                - is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
+                - is a one-dimensional array of size n and type INT that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

         *
                 - c_stat

-                - is a one-dimensional array of size m and type Int32 that gives the optimal status of the general linear constraints.
+                - is a one-dimensional array of size m and type INT that gives the optimal status of the general linear constraints.
 If c_stat(i) is negative, the constraint value $a_i^Tx$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 .. index:: pair: function; cqp_solve_sldqp
 .. _doxid-galahad__cqp_8h_1a311864de053b1cbbf78b1cbab052e56e: